csahid/csahid/README.md

 ### Hi there 👋

+I'm Christophe and I'm a software engineer from Noumea, New Caledonia.
+I graduated from the University of Rennes 1, Rennes, France and currently working as a fullstack software engineer at Sopra Steria.
+I mainly code in Java and Angular but I'm eager to learn other languages (currently aiming at NodeJS and Python) I am also reading books and learning about software craftmanship.

+If you're interested in working together, you can reach via :
+- 📧 christophe.sahid@gmail.com

+Take care !

 <!--
 **markhum/markhum** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.